 Does Kaiser Permanente Cover Addiction Treatment?

-Coverage may vary between Kaiser Permanente plans.
-In general, treatment for alcohol and drug rehab may be delivered at a variety of levels, such as outpatient, intensive outpatient, and inpatient.2 The plan you have will dictate the level of coverage you have, meaning how much you will be responsible for paying in out-of-pocket costs such as co-pays and deductibles.
+Coverage for drug and alcohol rehab treatment may vary between Kaiser Permanente plans.
+In general, treatment for abuse of drugs and alcohol may be delivered at a variety of levels, such as outpatient, intensive outpatient, and inpatient residential treatment.2 The plan you have will dictate the level of coverage you have, meaning how much you will be responsible for paying in out-of-pocket costs such as co-pays and deductibles.

 Always check to make sure the program or provider that you are considering accepts your Kaiser Permanente plan.

-Knowing exactly what Kaiser Permanente plans cover alcohol and drug addiction treatment can give you peace of mind while you or your loved one is in rehab.
+Knowing exactly what type of Kaiser Permanente plans cover substance abuse treatment can give you peace of mind while you or your loved one is in rehab.
 You can do the work of getting and staying sober without worrying about unexpected costs or financial struggles.
-For more information on Kaiser Permanente plans and to check what your plan covers, call , click here, or fill out the form below.

 What Are the Coverage Levels and Plans for Kaiser Permanente?